 If you’ve noticed more dust than usual accumulating on surfaces throughout your home, there’s a good chance your family will benefit from duct cleaning.
-At Wood Air Conditioning, we recommend scheduling duct cleaning every two to five years to ensure your family isn’t exposed to the pollutants that hide in your ducts.
+At Wood Air Conditioning & Plumbing, we recommend scheduling duct cleaning every two to five years to ensure your family isn’t exposed to the pollutants that hide in your ducts.

 Why Replacing Air Filters Helps Clear the Air

 While duct cleaning is a smart move for all homeowners, sometimes you need additional air quality solutions too.
 For example, our team also recommends replacing HVAC air filters every one to three months.
 These filters help to trap airborne contaminants before they enter your HVAC system, ductwork and home.